jtkovacs/jtkovacs.github.io/REFS/databases.md

 - Surrogate Key: Artificial (non-intelligent) column added to entity for the sole purpose of performing Primary Key duties (oftentimes an INTEGER)
 - Candidate Key: Column(s) that can uniquely identify rows in an entity
+- Identify primary keys (may be “natural”, i.e. present in the data, or “synthetic/surrogate”, for DB use alone; may be “concatenated/composite”.

 Identity values must/How to pick a key.
 Which of the following are guidelines for an Entity Identifier (aka 'Primary Key')?

 - INTEGER is most-often the best data type choice
 - Will not change in value
 - Will not be null